oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 ##### _File based approach_

+TBD This chart should be equal to or newer than the operator image version, right?
+If so, document that the source should be newer than the operator image version with a Warning notice.

 - This approach uses the local file based version of the operator Helm chart that is located in the operator source `kubernetes/charts/weblogic-operator` directory.